sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

 It does following processing of data:

 *	Reads incoming Dataset
 *	Identifies whether a data point is outlier in a series or not based on the lower and upper quantile set using ``Flag Outlier`` node.
-It can be checked agaist a numeric column only.
+It can be checked against numeric columns only.

 .. figure:: ../../_assets/user-guide/data-exploration/data-exploration/flagoutlier-workflow.png
    :alt: dataexploration_userguide